tamasveiland/AzureFunctionsOpenAI-RAG-Assistant/README.md

-# ChatGPT + Enterprise data with Azure OpenAI
+# Chat + Enterprise data with Azure OpenAI and Azure Functions

-This demo is based on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and using static web app for frontend and Azure functions for the backend API's.
+This demo is based on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and uses a static web app for the frontend and Azure functions for the backend API's.

-In addition to [azure-search-openai-demo feature](https://github.com/Azure-Samples/azure-search-openai-demo#features) this repo includes:
+This solution uses the [Azure Functions OpenAI triggers and binding extension](https://github.com/Azure/azure-functions-openai-extension) for the backend capabilities.
+It includes:

-- Ability to upload file from UI
+- Ability to upload text files from UI - Delivered by the embeddings and semantic search output bindings
-- Update to newer version of langchain(0.0.141)
-- Updated rrr ( read-retrieve-read) approach to use pandas dataframe and Bing search lookup in addition to Azure cognitive search
-  > Note: update azure function config with `BING_SUBSCRIPTION_KEY` to use.
-Bing API service deployment is not yet included in the `azd` infra deployment
+- Ask questions of the uploaded files - Enabled by the semantic search input binding
+- Create a chat session and interact with the OpenAI deployed model -  Uses the Assistant bindings to interact wiht the OpenAI model and stores chat history in Azure storage tables automatically
+- In the chat session, ask the LLM to store reminders and then later retrieve them.
+This capability is delivered by the AssistantSkills trigger in the OpenAI extension for Azure Functions
+- Create Azure functions in different programming language e.g. (C#, Node, Python, Java, PowerShell) and easily replace using config file
+- Static web page is configured with AAD auth by default

 <img src="docs/uploadscreen.png" width="600">

-- Create Azure functions in different programming language e.g. (C#) and easily replace using config file
-- Static web page by default configured with AAD auth

 ### High Level Overview of components